Foundation Stock Service

 In past times, the Karelian Bear dog was used by Russian and Finnish families to protect their farms from bears and other predators, as well as for hunting large game such as elk, wild boars, and deer.
 To this day there are many parts of Scandinavia where the Karelian is used for hunting.

 They are descended from the Finnish Spitz-type breed and are also said to share a genealogy with the Komi dog from North-East Russia.
-Around ten years its inception, the first dogs of the breed were registered with the Finnish Kennel Club.
+Around ten years from its inception, the first dogs of the breed were registered with the Finnish Kennel Club.

 Incredibly, after World War II, the Karelian was nearly wiped out.
-Fortunately though, 40 dogs were saved by the breed club, so every Karelian you see today is descended from those few lucky survivors.
+Fortunately, though, 40 dogs were saved by the breed club, so every Karelian you see today is descended from those few lucky survivors.

-While they are still not recognized by the American Kennel Club, Karelian Bear dogs are a beloved national treasure in the breed's native Finland.
-There, they are one of the top 10 common dog breeds, just missing out on first place to the Finnish Spitz.
+While they are still not recognized by the American Kennel Club, Karelian Bear dogs are a beloved national treasure in the breed’s native Finland.
+There, they are one of the top 10 common dog breeds, just missing out on a first place to the Finnish Spitz.

 Early socialisation, obedience training as a puppy, and regular mental stimulation are required to show this dog that they don’t need to be on the defensive as much as they think.